-- Ask if the friend's home is cigarette and smoke free as this can trigger asthma symptoms. - Find out if there are any pets your child is allergic to. - Provide a sleeping bag or other bedding to reduce possible symptoms due to dust. - Provide a plastic sheet or sleeping mat for between flooring and bedding if your child is sleeping on the floor. - Make sure that the adult in charge and your child are aware of possible activities that could be an issue e.g. pillow fights, hide-and-seek in high pollen areas. - Make sure the adult in charge is aware of any food allergies your child may have.
+- Ask if the friend's home is vape, cigarette and smoke free as this can trigger asthma symptoms. - Find out about any pets that your child might be allergic to. - Provide a sleeping bag or other bedding to reduce possible symptoms due to dust. - Provide a plastic sheet or sleeping mat for between flooring and bedding if your child is sleeping on the floor. - Make sure that the adult in charge and your child are aware of possible activities that could be an issue e.g. pillow fights, hide-and-seek in high pollen, dusty or mouldy areas. - Make sure the adult in charge is aware of any food allergies your child may have.